ibm-cloud-docs/EventStreams/ES_Scaling_Event_Streams_Capacity.md

 The {{site.data.keyword.messagehub}} Enterprise plan allows you to specify throughput and storage capacity when a new instance of the service is created.
 If you find after using the service instance that the current capacity configuration of your service instance is not meeting the demands of your solution, throughput and/or storage capacity can be scaled-up to meet demands.

 Each base or additional capacity unit includes the following:
-* 150MBs/ of throughput capacity.
+* 150MB/s of throughput capacity.
 * 2TB of storage capacity available for your data retention.

-For example, selecting a base capacity unit, one additional capacity unit, and 4TB of additional storage would provide you with the following:
+For example, selecting a base capacity unit, one additional capacity unit, and 4TB of additional storage provides you with the following:
 * 300MB/s of throughput capacity.
 * 8TB of storage capacity for data retention.